-All students accepted full-time into the MAPW program receive a tuition remission scholarship that generally covers 40-45% or slightly more of the graduate tuition.
-Students who apply by February 1 for the following fall are also eligible to be considered for additional merit-based aid from the department.
-The amount of merit-based aid available varies from year to year but can generally increase the total package of financial aid to around 50-60% of tuition.
+All students accepted full-time into the MAPW program receive a tuition remission scholarship that covers around 50% of the graduate tuition.
 And we guarantee to keep your tuition constant through your three semesters of study even if the university should increase the graduate tuition rate applicable for your third term. [return to top]

-Tuition and fees tend to change annually and generally are not determined until spring for the following fall, but 2012-13 numbers provide a baseline for what to expect in 2013-14.
-Graduate tuition for full-time students for the 2012-13 academic year, as set by the university, is $36,900 per year or $18,450 per semester.
-The tuition remission scholarship granted to all MAPW students enrolling full-time in fall 2012 is $19,250 per year or $9,625 per semester, thus reducing the per semester tuition cost to $8,825.
+Tuition and fees change annually and are not set until spring for the following fall, but 2015-16 numbers provide a baseline for what to expect in 2016-17.
+Current graduate tuition for full-time students, as set by the college, is $40,310 per year or $20,155 per semester.
+The tuition remission scholarship granted to all full-time MAPW students this year is $10,000 per semester, reducing the per semester cost to the student to $10,155.

 While full-time enrollment in the MAPW is the norm, the program does include a part-time option that is particularly appropriate for CMU staff members and for other practicing professionals in the region.
 Applicants considering this option should contact the MAPW program director to discuss their particular situation and determine whether or not part-time study is feasible.
 One important consideration is that most of the core courses and at least half of the elective courses are offered only during the day, so part-time students must be able to arrange their work schedules to accommodate daytime classes on campus.
 Part-time students are charged tuition at a unit rate determined by dividing the semester tuition by 36 to get the per unit cost and then multiplying the per unit costs by the number of units for which a student is enrolled.
 Individual courses are typically 9-12 units (3-4 credits).
 Full-time study is defined as taking at least 36 units (12 credits, usually 4 courses @ 9 units (3 credits) each.
 CMU staff members considering the part-time option should check with their departments concerning financial arrangements. [return to top]